robreczarek/test-chaining-calculator/README.md

 ## How to run?

-In order to test the code and preview output, open app/index.html
+In order to preview output, open app/index.html

+## How to test?

+In order to test the code, open test/SpecRunner.html

 ## TODO

-* [ ] Add Jasmine test suite
+* [ ] Resolve issue with test suite
+* [ ] Implement Karma runner into project

 ## DONE
+* [x] Add Jasmine test suite
 * [x] Reformat files to conform to spacing standard
 * [x] Move script link references within index.html inside the body tag
 * [x] Rename index.js to setup.js